darkrenaissance/darkfi/doc/src/philosophy/recommended-books.md

 ### Algebraic Geometry

 * Ideals, Varieties and Algorithms by Cox, Little, O'Shea.
+They have a follow up advanced graduate text called Using Algebraic Geometry.
+It's the sequel book explaining things that were missing from the first text.
 * Hartshorne is a famous text.

 #### Commutative Algebra